 In fact, since this is a historic property, many of the rooms are smaller than more modern hotels.
 This is one of the only cons to the hotel.
 The standard rooms may only be able to accommodate a Queen bed or two Doubles.
 For that reason, I would encourage you to explore other room options too.

 The Deluxe rooms and Gatehouse rooms are slightly bigger, although the Gatehouse is in a separate wing to the main building.
-There are also suites with more space including One Bedroom suites which have a separate bedroom and sitting area with sofa bed.
+There are also suites with more space, including One Bedroom suites with a separate bedroom and a sitting area with a sofa bed.

 The Fairmont Banff Springs, as with the other Canadian Rockies Fairmont properties in Jasper and Lake Louise, has instated a resort fee in the last few years.
-The fee is $30 CAD per day and covers tours and rentals (see activities), health club access, bell staff gratuities, and more.
+The fee is $45 CAD+tax per day and covers tours and rentals (see activities), health club access, bell staff gratuities, and more.

 Parking at the Banff Springs Hotel

-Parking might be a bit more expensive than your average hotel, but as well as valet parking there’s the slightly cheaper option to self-park.
-Either way your car will end up in a multi-level parking lot a couple minutes’ walk from the hotel entrance.
-You’ll have in and out privileges and the cost will be added to your bill.
+Parking might be a bit more expensive than your average hotel, but as well as valet parking, there’s a slightly cheaper option to self-park.
+Either way, your car will end up in a multi-level parking lot a couple minutes’ walk from the hotel entrance.
+You’ll have in and out privileges, and the cost will be added to your bill.

-Note that parking is an issue throughout Downtown Banff and there aren’t many ways to get around the paid parking, especially in the summer.
-There are a few free lots in Downtown Banff but most operate on a three hour time period.
+Note that parking is an issue throughout Downtown Banff and there aren’t many ways to get around the paid parking in the summer.
+There are a few free lots in Downtown Banff, but most operate on a three-hour time period.

 Pool and Spa

-Massages, facials and salon services are all offered for additional costs, allowing you to completely relax and unwind during your stay.
-But even if you choose not to pay for these services, guests can still use the fitness center and pools, both indoor and outdoor.
-With mountain views, while you swim, this is one activity you can’t miss.
+Massages, facials, and salon services are all offered for additional costs, allowing you to completely relax and unwind during your stay.
+But even if you choose not to pay for these services, guests can still use the fitness center and indoor and outdoor pools.
+With mountain view s, while you swim, this is one activity you can’t miss.

-Maybe not what most people want to think about in their accommodation choice, but the Banff Springs has long been linked to many a ghost story.
-From the ever-so-helpful bellman, Sam, who helps people find their room, or the mysterious room 873 that was supposedly walled up due to everyone being terrified of staying there.
+Maybe not what most people want to think about in their accommodation choice, but the Banff Springs has long been linked to many ghost stories.
+From the ever-so-helpful bellman, Sam, who helps people find their room or the mysterious room 873 that was supposedly walled up due to everyone being terrified of staying there.

-In preparation for your stay call the concierge at the hotel before you leave home and ask for the events calendar for your stay.
-This will help you plan your stay better and you’ll discover some of the fun tours and activities that they have on.
+In preparation for your stay, call the concierge at the hotel before you leave home and ask for the events calendar for your stay.
+This will help you plan your stay better, and you’ll discover some of the fun tours and activities they have on.
 I recommend booking early as space is usually limited.

 Christmas at the Castle